MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 ---
-title: Resolve System Center 2016 - Service Manager upgrade problems
+title: Troubleshoot upgrade issues in System Center - Service Manager
-description: This article helps you resolve System Center 2016 - Service Manager upgrade problems and work around them.
+description: This article helps you resolve System Center - Service Manager upgrade problems and work around them.
 manager: carmonm
-ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft
 ms.author: banders
-ms.date: 10/12/2016
+ms.date: 01/23/2018
-ms.reviewer: na
-ms.suite: na
 ms.technology: service-manager
-ms.tgt_pltfrm: na
 ms.topic: article
-ms.assetid: 41d83462-5e56-4eb3-8eb8-b67d34060c86
 ---

-# Identify and resolve System Center 2016 - Service Manager upgrade problems
+# Troubleshoot upgrade issues

-An upgrade to System Center 2016 – Service Manager might not complete successfully.
+This article helps you to troubleshoot upgrade issues in System Center – Service Manager.

  There are five phases of the upgrade where a failure might occur.
 The steps that you take to recover from a failed upgrade depend on the phase in which the failure occurs:

 - Failure occurs during the prerequisite check.
 - Failure occurs during predicted checks.